tbrown01/ansible/ansible-rhce-8-guide.md

 ## Understand core components of Ansible

 - **Inventories**
-An inventory is a list of hosts that Ansible manges.
+An inventory is a list of hosts that Ansible manages.
 ```
 ~]$ vim /etc/ansible/hosts                    # Default Location